putyourlightson/craft-blitz/README.md

 For improved performance, adding a server rewrite will avoid the request from ever being processed by Craft once it has been cached.

+### Apache

-In Apache this is achieved with `mod_rewrite` by adding the following to the root .htaccess file, just before the rewrites provided by Craft.
+In Apache this is achieved with `mod_rewrite` by adding a rewrite rule to the root .htaccess file, just before the rewrites provided by Craft.
 Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

+If the "Query String Caching" setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.

     # Blitz cache rewrite
     RewriteCond %{DOCUMENT_ROOT}/cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/%{QUERY_STRING}/index.html -s
     RewriteCond %{REQUEST_METHOD} GET
     RewriteRule .* /cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/%{QUERY_STRING}/index.html [L]

     # Send would-be 404 requests to Craft

+If the "Query String Caching" setting is set to `Cache URLs with query strings as the same page` then use the following code.

+    # Blitz cache rewrite
+    RewriteCond %{DOCUMENT_ROOT}/cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/index.html -s
+    RewriteCond %{REQUEST_METHOD} GET
+    RewriteRule .* /cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/index.html [L]

+    # Send would-be 404 requests to Craft

+### Nginx

 In Nginx this is achieved by adding a location handler to the configuration file.
 Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

+If the "Query String Caching" setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.

     # Blitz cache rewrite
     location / {